-9.9.1 GTLSC Indemnity
+9.9.1 Indemnification by GTLSCA

-In the event that a stakeholder is impaired due to GTLSC failure to comply with the GTLSCA CPS or relevant laws and regulations, the GTLSC shall be liable for indemnity, and the subscriber and relying party may request indemnity for damages in accordance with the law.
+In the event that a stakeholder is impaired due to GTLSCA failure to comply with this CPS or relevant laws and regulations, GTLSCA shall be liable for indemnity, and the subscriber and relying party may request indemnity for damages in accordance with the law.

-9.9.2 RA Indemnity
+9.9.2 Indemnification by RA

-In the event that a stakeholder is impaired due to RA failure to comply with the GTLSCA CPS or relevant laws and regulations, the RA shall be liable for indemnity, and the subscriber and relying party may request indemnity for damages in accordance with the law
+In the event that a stakeholder is impaired due to RA failure to comply with this CPS or relevant laws and regulations, the RA shall be liable for indemnity, and the subscriber and relying party may request indemnity for damages in accordance with the law.